niteshj11/azure-app-service-ai-scenarios-integrated-sample/docs/PROJECT_CLEANUP_INSTRUCTIONS.md

 ## 📋 Overview

-This document provides instructions for cleaning up a TechMart AI Chatbot project built on the **AIPlaygroundCode** architecture, removing development artifacts, and preparing it for production deployment.
+This document provides instructions for cleaning up a Zava AI Chatbot project built on the **AIPlaygroundCode** architecture, removing development artifacts, and preparing it for production deployment.

 ## 🎯 Cleanup Objectives